miche34567/miche34567.github.io/_posts/2026-05-17_finalproject.md

 2. Find a sweater not made out of acrylic and wool because the electric current burns the sweater.
 3. Devote more time to the project.

-/* Make a website post for this phase of the project, including:

-Comprehensive materials list

-Screenshot of your revised paper prototype of your project

-Focus on the components and how you'll connect them in a circuit

-Must be legible!
-Digital images work well (i.e., grab component images from the Product WebsiteLinks to an external site., then connect them in PowerPoint or other image editing software).

-Will need to be a .JPG, .PNG, .GIF, etc in order to appear on your course website.

-Should look professional/polished.

-1 Photo of your alligator prototype working

-Photo of at least 3 states of your working project (or video or gif) --> show what it looks like when it works

-3 tips to your past self

-Citations of any resources used */